Introverts, Don’t Betray Yourselves

 I think that friendships don’t last forever.
 It happens because interests and mindsets of friends who don’t spend much time together anymore, change.
 I don’t want to put the burden of keeping in touch with people I have little in common with on my shoulders just because it’s expected in society to have friends who you meet with every weekend and post photos on Instagram.
 I don’t get jealous if my friends find new friends to take photos for Instagram with.
 I don’t see a point in bragging that you have a social life because for me social life is unimportant.
 Moreover, understanding that I don’t need to be like everyone else and have social life helped me understand that active social life is the reason for the need for external validation people have and vice versa, trying to have and show off your social life is a validation-seeking behavior.
 Read more about external validation in Why You Don’t Need Validation from Others.

-Introverts don’t have to keep up small talks
+Keep up small talks

 Small talks seem to be very popular among people where I live.
 However, I don’t see a point in talking about meaningless things with a person I’ve met in the elevator or with my hairdresser.
 If they think that silence is awkward, I feel sorry for them.